bitcoin-sv/minerid-reference/README.md

 ## Example Miner Code

-The [examples/testMiner.js](examples/testMiner.js) file contains basic code needed to generate a coinbase transaction that has a MinerId (ouput) in it by calling the first API [endpoint](#1-get-opreturnaliasblockheight0-9) and then adding that ouput to it's coinbase transaction.
+The [examples/testMiner.js](examples/testMiner.js) file contains basic code needed to generate a coinbase transaction that has a MinerId (output) in it by calling the first API [endpoint](#1-get-opreturnaliasblockheight0-9) and then adding that output to it's coinbase transaction.

 1. Generate MinerId:
     ```console